bradgarropy/bradgarropy.com/content/posts/css-modules-to-tailwind.md

 ## 💯 incredibly maintainable

 The biggest benefit that Tailwind offers is its long term maintainability.
-While making this transition, I had to remove the majority of a `global.css` file.
-Removing those styles was incredibly difficult because I didn't know which parts of the website would be affected.
-With Tailwind, all styles are declared right on the elements they modify.
+While making this transition, I was able to remove the majority of a `global.css` file.
+Modifying those styles was incredibly difficult because I didn't know which parts of the website would be affected.
+With Tailwind, all styles are declared right on the elements they modify, which means no scoping issues.
 Despite being pretty verbose, I actually _removed_ code during the migration.

 ![tailwind diff][tailwind-diff]

-That doesn't mean there is no reusability.
+But that doesn't mean Tailwind is not reusable.
 You can still leverage the cascade with Tailwind's class based styling.
 Instead of declaring a `font-family` on every element, you can place the class high up in the DOM and the styles will apply to all children.

 If you ever need to break free from Tailwind's out of the box classes, you can use [arbitrary values][arbitrary-values], or customize your [configuration][configuration].
-While I did a fair bit of customization, it was still very manageable at only [59 lines][tailwind-config] of code.
+While I did a fair bit of customization, my configuration was only [59 lines][tailwind-config] of code.

 ## 🏎️ performance improvements

-Most importantly, Tailwind brought me performance improvements on my website.
-Primarily, this was through reducing the amount of HTTP requests.
+Most importantly, Tailwind brought performance improvements to my website.
+Primarily this was through reducing the amount of HTTP requests.
 It turns out that Next.js [preloads CSS Modules][github-issue] for client side routing to adjacent pages, which caused seven extra requests on my home page.
 Given that I'm moving to [Remix][remix] soon, I won't have much use for client side routing.

 ![http requests][http-requests]